V-Mayya/V-Mayya/README.md

 - **Python:**
     - Resale Revolution - **web application** to address an issue faced by first generation low income students (with Matplotlib, Numpy, Pandas, SQLite, Streamlit and some HTML)
-    - **Sales data analysis** project (with Matplotlib and Numpy) 📈
+    - **Sales data analysis** project (with Matplotlib and Numpy)

 - **SQL:**
     - **Natural Disasters** & Economic Impact Project (after reading ‘Extreme Economies’)
-    - **F1 racing** MOOC challenge 🏎️
+    - **F1 racing** MOOC challenge

 - **R:**
-    - Statistical modelling (distributed lag non-linear models & meta-regressions) focusing on the economic perspectives of **climate effects on health** (while working as a MITACs research intern) [R for DLNM] ⛅
+    - Statistical modelling (distributed lag non-linear models & meta-regressions) focusing on the economic perspectives of **climate effects on health** (while working as a MITACs research intern) [R for DLNM]

 - **Others**:
+    - STATA: Discrete choice modelling (random coefficients/mixed and conditional logit models using MLE), based on the paper "Emissions Trading, Electricity Restructuring, and Investment in Pollution Abatement" by M. Fowlie
-    - STATA: Statistical and Econometric Analysis of the determinants of **dealer profits** & variables that influence **earnings** (using multiple regression analysis and considering heteroskedasticity, multicollinearity, specification bias and more) 🏫
+    - STATA: Statistical and Econometric Analysis of the determinants of **dealer profits** & variables that influence **earnings** (using multiple regression analysis and considering heteroskedasticity, multicollinearity, specification bias and more)
     - HTML, CSS: Responsive web design projects
     - Swift & Xcode: The Sciences - IOS **educational app** (currently not maintained)